AviChickvashvili/N-Tile-Puzzle-Solver/README.md

-  the game will return the path to the solution , the path is gurenteed to be the shortest and the most efficent you can find.
+  the game will return the path to the solution , the path is guaranteed to be the shortest and the most efficent you can find.
   Enjoy.